nickumia/web-search-dictionary/README.md

 Part of speech [1]: noun
 Definition [1]: a thing, such as an event, product, or broadcast, that is designed or organized for a particular occasion or purpose.
 Example [1]: television's election night specials

+# Example Output 2:

+/wərld/ |
+Part of speech [0]: noun
+Definition [0]: the earth, together with all of its countries, peoples, and natural features.
+Example [0]: he was doing his bit to save the world Synonyms [0]: ['synonyms: earth', 'globe', 'planet', 'sphere'] Part of speech [1]: noun
+Definition [1]: a region or group of countries.
+Example [1]: the English-speaking world
+Synonyms [1]: None
+Part of speech [2]: noun
+Definition [2]: human and social interaction.
+Example [2]: he has almost completely withdrawn from the world Synonyms [2]: ['synonyms: society', 'high society', 'secular interests', 'temporal concerns', 'earthly concerns', 'human existence']
 ```

 ## Special Considerations